Yanceyville, North Carolina: Climate

 The county is sometimes included in the well-known "Carolina Alley."
 This is mostly caused by the cold air from the Appalachian Mountains mixing with the warm Piedmont air.
 According to USA.com, the county ranks No. 79 in tornado risk out of all 100 counties in North Carolina.
 It also ranks No. 41 in earthquake risk in the state.
-From 1950 to 2010, there have been 28 tornadoes with an EF Scale of 2.0 or more; out of all 28, four have had an EF Scale of 3.0.
+From 1950 to 2010, there have been 28 tornadoes rated F2/EF2 or higher; out of all 28, four have had a rating of F3/EF3.
 From 1950 to 2010, there were a reported 12,795 severe weather related incidents (hail, thunderstorms/heavy winds, and flooding).

-Yanceyville is in a very low-risk hurricane zone, with thirty-five occurring in the area since 1930.
+Yanceyville is in a relatively low hurricane zone, with thirty-five occurring in the area since 1930.
 The largest was the 1935 Labor Day hurricane and the most recent was Tropical Storm Ana in 2015.
 From 1950 to 2010, there have been 13 reported tropical storms/hurricanes that have hit the area.
 One reason that August and September are among the wettest months is due to the influx of precipitation caused by the yearly hurricane season.